Ever wondered why so many articles, blog posts, videos and newsletters are based around the idea of a list?

 Yes, you’re right.
 It’s because they’re extremely popular.
 People love them.
 And it’s easy to see why.

 List-based content promises a number of bite-sized ideas or suggestions.
-And fast!
-So when we see “10 habits of highly successful business owners“, we’re not expecting an in-depth examination of commercial success.
+And quickly!
+So when we see “15 Things you really should be doing right now.
+Yes you.
+Yes now!“, we’re not expecting an in-depth examination of 15 urgent commercial activities.

 We’re expecting ideas.
 And we hope that at least one of those ideas will help us in some way.
 If it does, it will repay the 3 or 4 minutes we invested in reading it.

-This begs the question: Does your marketing mix contain list-based content?
+This begs the question my friend: Does your marketing mix contain list-based content?

 If not, I suggest you give it a try.
 Lists are perfect for sharing, which makes them ideal if you want to expand your reach on social networks.
 New readers who discover your work through list content, will then get the chance to see your more detailed work.
-Others will follow you on the networks, where they see your lists shared.
+Others will follow you on the social networks, where they see your lists shared.
 Almost all of my most shared blog posts are lists.
-This list-based page has been shared over 50 thousand times.

 Lists can also be very powerful, when it comes to increasing your email marketing open rates.
 Email marketing that has a list in the subject line, can result in massively increased open rates.